patrickmaynard/fun-with-users/README.md

 # Symfony project template

-This project contains a PHP 8.0 and a Nginx container.
+This project contains PHP 8.0 and a Nginx container.
-It includes the following tools/libraries:
+It comes with these tools/libraries:
 * Xdebug (see Dockerfile for options)
 * Composer 2
 * PHPUnit 9.5
-* Full Symfony (Flex) 5.x
+* Symfony (Flex) 5.x

 Nginx will run on port 8080 (see docker-compose.yml)